Sustainability

 Membership in RE100

-We have joined the RE100 international initiative, which aims to replace 100% of the electricity used in business activities with renewable energy.
-We aim to get 50% of our electricity from renewable sources by 2025, and have already achieved our goal of 25% by 2022.
+In October 2022, we joined the RE100 international initiative, which aims to replace 100% of the electricity used in business activities with renewable energy.
+We aim to get 50% of our electricity from renewable sources by 2025, and achieved the goal of 25% in 2023.

 Page top